Equal treatment

 According to a judgment of the EU Court, an employer must prove that he or she is not discriminating against women in cases where women are doing similar work to men but receiving lower salaries (case 109/88).

-The Convention on the Future of Europe working group on Social Europe held long and vibrant discussions about “equality” between women and men as a common value of the Union.
-The Lisbon Treaty proposes "equality" as a value of the Union, see art.
-2 TEC.
-Equality between women and men is mentioned in the second sentence of article 2 TEU.
-Many female representatives in the Convention wanted to see that principle in the first sentence.
+The Convention on the Future of Europe working group on Social Europe held long and vigorous discussions about “equality” between women and men as a common value of the Union

 Links